 Class actions are long and demanding so it’s vital that the members have a strong chance of success from the outset.
 Class action lawyers rigorously analyse a potential lawsuit to determine whether it indicates a serious wrong and that it has a strong chance of a successful outcome.

 Class actions are resource intensive and expensive to run.
 Before proceeding with a lawsuit, a lawyer needs to be satisfied that the likely damages will benefit the members and not just cover lawyers’ fees.

 There’s no point in running a case that’s worth millions of dollars if the entity doesn’t have the resources to pay compensation for the harm it’s caused.
 There must be a significant prospect of recovering damages for the members of the class action.

 The consideration of these three criteria means that class actions are not the norm.
-Still, a recent analysis shows that 33 new class actions were filed across Australia in the 2014–2015 financial year.
+Still, analysis showed that 33 new class actions were filed across Australia in the 2014–2015 financial year.
 While this may be an increase from previous years, it is not the tidal wave that detractors of the class actions regime would like us to think.